xaerincl/Slippi_Stats/README.md

 $ python slippi_csv.py -folder Slippi
 ```

-Be aware that games with less than 1800 frames (30 sec) will not be included in the csv.
-If you want a different threshold, edit line 168.
-Only
+Be aware that games with less than 1800 frames (30 sec) and games not played in tournament legal stages will not be included in the csv.
+Edit line 148 and line 175 if you want to change that.